 Dead Drop

-The dead drop exchange is still a method of espionage tradecraft used to pass items between two individuals using a secret location.
-Dead drops permit the exchange of information while avoiding a personal meeting.
-These are usually secret locations at remote sites (sometimes in plain sight )for leaving notes or items for later recovery.
-The Culper Ring used a box buried on AbrahamWoodhaull’s farm, where Austin Roe would deliver intelligence gained at his New York tavern.
+The dead drop exchange remains a espionage tradecraft method used to pass items between two people using a secret location.
+Dead drops enable the exchange of information while avoiding personal meetings.
+These are typically secret locations at remote sites (sometimes in plain sight) where notes or items are left for later retrieval.
+The Culper Ring used a box buried on Abraham Woodhull’s farm, where Austin Roe would deliver intelligence gained at his New York tavern.

 The flip side is the “live drop,” where two agents meet to exchange items or information.
-The same ring used Long Island’s north shore coves as dead drops where Caleb Brewster’s whaleboat could slip in, and he would retrieve the messages.
+The same ring used Long Island’s north shore coves as dead drops, where Caleb Brewster’s whaleboat could slip in, and he would retrieve the messages.

 Eavesdropping